 SCREEN: Talent opening the image stack in the Picasso Localize interface.

 SCREEN: Analyze > Parameters is being selected then camera settings are being entered.
 AND TEXT ON PLAIN BACKGROUND: For the sCMOS camera Parameter Setting: EM gain: 1 Baseline: 100 Sensitivity: 0.23 (conversion factor, electrons/counts) Quantum efficiency: 0.95 (depending on the used excitation wavelength)

+Pixelsize (nm): 108 (depending on the imaging configuration)

 Next, set the box side length to 7 to optimize single-molecule localization precision [1].
 Then select the appropriate pixel size corresponding to the imaging configuration [2].